jdiep1034/cs326-psi/docs/milestone3.md

 https://psi-326.herokuapp.com/

 For local run.
 Pull from master.
 Create a local database and change the relevant credentials in dbManagement.js.
 Copy paste the create table commands above.
 Import the data file that we hopefully remember to put on github.
 Run npm i to install all dependencies.
 Run server.js with node.

+# How the site works/high level overview
+Register to creater a profile with a respective build that you can modify on the browse page.
+Clicking start build removes any current build you may have.

+First select a PCB part, which determines which cases and switches are compatible available for you.
+For instance, selecting the second pcb on the list has no compatible switches currently, while the first item on the list has quite a few option for compatible cases and switches.

+Second, you select a case which is compatible with your pcb.
+Then your switch, keycap, and finally cable.

+Compatibility is determined under the hood by relevant SQL table searches using data from previous steps when needed.

+Finally, click view build to both save your current build to database and be redirected to the profile page (which is only accessible when logged in anyways).
+The profile page has a table summarizing your build, including price, pictures of each part, a link to the site where it can be purchased, etc.

+InfoPage.html just has basic information about mechanical keyboards and such.

+SocialPage.html was removed due to time constraints and the fact we meet all project specifications without it.